ReSharper | Edit | Surround With Template

 - The surround action indicator appears automatically to the left of the selected code block.

-Alt+Enter or click on the indicator and choose the desired surround template in the
+Alt+Enter or click on the indicator and choose the desired surround

 If necessary, you can remove surround actions and surround templates from the action list.
 To do so, open ReSharper | Options | Code Editing | Context Actions and then uncheck the Surround items check-box.